 Several boilers, and a pump still remain hidden in the low vegetation as well.

-The railroad also features another unique sight for the Turks and Caicos: a rail cut through a small limestone hill.
+The railroad also features another unique sight for the Turks and Caicos: a railway cut through a small limestone hill.

 As was likewise the case with a few of the larger sea salt production firms that operated on Grand Turk, South Caicos and Salt Cay, the West Caicos Sisal Company issued token coins as payment to its workers.

-Stuck from nickel and brass by S. H. Quint of Philadelphia, United States, these tokens were produced in one and two shilling, sixpence, threepence, penny, and halfpenny denominations.
+Stuck from nickel and brass by S. H. Quint of Philadelphia, United States, these tokens were produced in one and two shillings, sixpence, threepence, penny, and halfpenny denominations.